 By now, you have spent two (2) semesters learning the intricacies of affordable housing finance.
 This course uses the affordable housing techniques discussed in previous semesters to design and plan an actual affordable housing development.
-Besides utilizing affordable housing techniques such as tax credit and tax exempt bond financing, the course will also look at the other aspects of affordable housing development and political considerations.
+Besides utilizing affordable housing techniques such as tax credit and tax exempt bond financing, the course will also look at the other aspects of affordable housing development such as design and constructability elements, community involvement and political considerations.